 Here are some tips for travelers visiting the Basilica Cistern today:

-- Wear comfortable shoes: The Basilica Cistern has a wooden walkway, but it can still be slippery and uneven in some areas.
+- Wear comfortable shoes: The Basilica Cistern has an iron walkway, but it can still be slippery and uneven in some areas.
 Wearing comfortable shoes will help you navigate the cistern more easily.

 - Consider a guided tour: A guided tour can provide you with a deeper understanding of the cistern’s history and architecture.
 English-language guided tours are available for an additional fee.